kevintom98/kevintom98/README.md

 🌱 I’m currently learning C advanced concepts and design of embedded systems from scratch.

-Lot of the repositories I work on are private.
+**Lot of the repositories I work on are private, since they are related to coursework.**